 2. Under Security, click Behavior Analytics.
 The Behavior analytics page appears.

-3. Click Generate Model corresponding to the Model recommendation for which you want to generate a model.
+3. Click Generate Model corresponding to the Model recommendation for which you want to generate a model, on the Agent Insights tab.

-The opens the New ML model form where the AI generates the specifications for the model and are these defaulted in the respective fields on the NEW ML form.
+The opens the New ML model form where the AI generates the specifications for the model and are these defaulted in the respective fields on the New Behavior Model form.

 5. Check the form and fill in the missing mandatory fields to generate the model.